What You Need to Know

 Learn more: Contact your school cafeteria or PPS Nutrition Services, 503-916-3399.

 School-based health centers: Accept insurance and can also assist uninsured families.
-Centers located at: Cleveland, Franklin, Jefferson, Madison and Roosevelt high schools, Cesar Chavez K-8 School and George Middle School.
+Centers located at: Cleveland, Franklin, Jefferson, Madison (at Marshall campus) and Roosevelt high school.

 Immunizations: All students must have proof of one dose of all required immunizations on first day of school.
-Children who are not up-to-date on their immunizations by Feb.20, 2019 will be excluded from school until their immunizations are up-to-date.
+Children who are not up-to-date on their immunizations by the exclusion date in February 2020 (exact date TBD) will be excluded from school until their immunizations are up-to-date.

 Counselors, drug/alcohol, health, discipline: PPS Student Services 503-916-5460, firstname.lastname@example.org